 - Modular fuel pump: This part releases the power needed to operate the fuel pump.
 Common signs of a failing modular fuel pump include a hard start, inability to start the car, and engine performance issues.

 - ECM (Engine Control Module): The ECM ensures optimal engine performance by reading the valves from sensors within the engine bay.
 If your check engine light comes on or your car isn’t starting, your ECM is going bad.

-- PCV (Positive Crankcase Ventilation): a malfunctioning crankcase ventilation can result in more air than fuel resulting in an engine misfire.
-A faulty PCV will result in excessive oil consumption or your oil leaking.
+- PCV (Positive Crankcase Ventilation): malfunctioning crankcase ventilation can result in more air than fuel resulting in an engine misfire.
+A faulty PCV will result in excessive oil consumption or oil leaking.